Qcent/robot-gladiators/README.md

 * Use Object methods for manipulating object variables.
 * Validate user input to prevent invalid or null values.
 * Convert between strings and numbers.
-* save high score / champion data with localStorage web API.
+* save high score / champion data and a list of built bots with localStorage web API.